HackForChangeIN/TFC/docs/Contributor Guidelines.md

   ```
   dev.forchange.in:8000
   ```
-  12. To populate the intial data use the followwing commands
+  12. To populate the intial data use the following commands
   ```
   ```
   13. Make the appropriate changes for the issue you are trying to address or the feature that you want to add.